Principal Assistant Principal Resume Examples + Skills & Tips for 2026

 Most principal Assistant Principal roles ask for 13+ years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in School Administration and Instructional Leadership.

-What is the typical salary range for a principal Assistant Principal?
+Where can I find reliable salary data for a principal Assistant Principal?

 What skills set a principal Assistant Principal apart in interviews?